 Life in Cambodia

-Nevertheless, the repercussions of the tyrannical history still stands heavy on the economy and the community strives to make a living.
-Livelihood of the locals in Siem Reap town involves mostly around catering to tourists.
-Be it the sometimes pestering tuk-tuk drivers or resourceful guides or amicable shop keepers or talented artists or apsara dancers or hospitable hotel owners or multi-cuisine restaurant owners or street vendors flourishing on the tourist dollar.
-Contrary to popular belief, I found it pretty safe for travellers, solo travellers or otherwise.
-And no hint at chicanery from the locals.
+Nevertheless, the repercussions of the tyrannical history still stand heavy on the economy and the community strives to make a living.
+The livelihood of the locals in Siem Reap town involves mostly around catering to tourists.
+Be it the sometimes pestering tuk-tuk drivers or resourceful guides or amicable shopkeepers or talented artists or apsara dancers or hospitable hotel owners or multi-cuisine restaurant owners or street vendors flourishing on the tourist dollar.
+Contrary to popular belief, I found it pretty safe for travelers, solo travelers or otherwise.
+And no hint of chicanery from the locals.
 They are warm and friendly people and helped us whenever they could.